 So, I’m scrapping 80% of the work I’ve put in so far.
 Frustrating in some ways but also absolutely unlocking my mind for what I really want to be doing here, and how I’m presenting it.

-Obviously I’m taking liberties here and that is intentional because this is all inspired by D&D but in no ways a products of theirs, but it’s own fun entity.
+Obviously, I’m taking liberties here and that is intentional because this is all inspired by D&D but in no ways a product of theirs, but its own fun entity.

-So we’re on week X of isolation with no end in sight here in NY for those of us who actually give a fuck.
-Plenty are rushing outside this Memorial Day Weekend but we kept it low-key and chill at the house, spending tons of time in the backyard.
+So, we’re on week X of isolation with no end in sight here in NY for those of us who give a fuck.
+Plenty are rushing outside this Memorial Day Weekend, but we kept it low-key and chill at the house, spending tons of time in the backyard.